 There are two ways to apply contrast to the image: a quick way to provide a visual impression that looks good, but is less useful in the long run, and a longer way that ultimately will be more useful with terrain elevation data.

 In a few seconds with a few clicks we can provide a good visual impression with better contrast.
-In the Contents pane we choose the Style pane.
+We choose the Style pane.

 The Style pane shows the R, G and B outputs used to form an image on our monitor and it tells us what data is used for each output.
 When a data set has only one numeric value per pixel that same numeric value is used to drive all three outputs.
 The pane shows how a single channel, Channel 0, is used to drive the R, the G and the B output.